ARUN-L-KUMAR/movie-review-platform/README.md

 - View detailed movie information (title, year, poster, plot, rating, etc.)
 - Rate movies with a 1-5 star system
 - Write and submit short reviews
+- Add movies to favorites and watchlist
 - Persistent storage using Local Storage
 - Responsive design that works on desktop and mobile devices
+- Toast notifications for user feedback
+- Loading indicators for better UX

 ## Technologies Used